exgen-code/Exgen/README.md

 ExGen (this repo) is the core program.
 It's the program to generate answers for questions.
 We've implemented our own website, which you can see here: https://github.com/exgen-code/ExGen-Client

+# Why is your documentation so good???
+Why do you have like 50 files in /documentation ?

+This is a university project being forced into the waterfall method.
+We were forced to do that.